ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 - The URL for documentation of the latest development version is `<https://aedt.docs.pyansys.com/dev/>`_.

-The latest development versions of both the library and its documentation are automatically kept up-to-date via GitHub actions.
+The latest development versions of both the library and its documentation are automatically kept up to date via GitHub actions.

 To make documentation changes, you create a branch with a name that begins with a prefix of ``doc/`` that is then followed by a short description of what you